-Annual program expenditures for conservation programming, administration and research, and public information and education, based on the recommended program levels and GRC budget allocations are shown in Table ES-10.
-The plan allocates approximately 81% of projected expenditure to programmatic activity, 10% to public information and education functions, and 9% to program administration and research functions.
-Within the programmatic expenditure category, 42% of program expenditure is for residential programs and 58% is for non-residential programs.
+Annual program expenditures for conservation programming, administration and research, and public information and education, based on the recommended program levels and GRC budget allocations are shown in Table ES-9.
+The plan allocates approximately 67% of projected expenditure to programmatic activity, 21% to public information and education functions, and 12% to administration and research functions.
+Within the programmatic expenditure category, approximately three-fourths of planned expenditure is for residential conservation programs and one-fourth is for non-residential programs.
+The allocation of program expenditures between residential and non-residential program categories reflects both the relative cost-effectiveness of residential versus non-residential programs and the program spending caps contained in the current GRC.